-The fire hazard element characterizes the fire risk in the wildland urban interface (WUI) defense and threat zones.
+The fire hazard element characterizes the risk of high and moderate severity fire and threat to infrastructure.
+This is typically but not exclusively applied to the Wildland Urban Interface (WUI) defense and threat zones.

 STRUCTURE EXPOSURE SCORE

 Metric Definition and Relevance: This metric combines two data layers; one is the Wildland Urban Interface (WUI) as defined by Carlson et al. 2022 (see WUI definition section for more information), and a second data layer, Structure Exposure Score (SES), developed by Pyrologix LLC.
 The WUI includes the intermix and interface zones which collectively identify areas where structures occur and/or where structures are within a 1.5 miles wildland vegetation (see definition above).
 The distance selected for the interface definition is based on research from the California Fire Alliance suggesting that this is the average distance firebrands can travel from an active wildfire front.